 The immensely popular characters from the Ivy + Bean book series star in the campaign to support measles immunization and convey support for childhood immunization as a simple, safe and effective measure.

-Recognizing that parents and caregivers most often turn to their pediatricians to discuss immunization, the M&RI applauds the AAP’s effort to engage their members in this timely and important discussion on measles and childhood immunization.
+Recognizing that parents and caregivers most often turn to their pediatricians to discuss immunization, the M&RP applauds the AAP’s effort to engage their members in this timely and important discussion on measles and childhood immunization.

 “With measles cases in the United States hitting a 20-year high, reaching kids and their parents through pediatricians is a tremendous step towards stopping the spread of measles,” said Steve Cochi, Senior Advisor, Global Immunization Division of the U.S. Centers for Disease Control and Prevention (CDC).